aerian-studios/react-workshop/docs/testing-unit.md

 > may not take longer to implement what I'm building, but I (and others) will
 > almost definitely save time maintaining it.

-That is the most likely reason that you would want to test, but there are other, more subtle reasons to write tests that we will go into, but first let's talk about what is a test and types of test.
+That is the most likely reason that you would want to test, the point is that the payoff is not immediate and so hard to buy into.
+There are other, more subtle reasons to write tests that we will go into, but first let's talk about what is a test and types of test.

 ### What makes a test?